remedium-ai/remedium-website/src/content/pages/english/terms-conditions.md

 If you have any questions or concerns about these Terms, please contact us at:

-Looka
+ReMediumAI GmbH

-Email: <support@looka.com>
+Email: info@remedium.ai
-Address: 123 Looka Lane, Imaginary City, IC 12345, USA
+Phone: +49-177-331-2169

-Thank you for using Looka!
+Thank you for using ReMediumAI!